ObjectivityLtd/Autofac.Variants/README.md

-# Bot.Plugins
+# Autofac.Variants

-Library for Bot Framework that makes it easy to introduce multi-tenant plugins by defining resources and customer-specific logic.
+Autofac enhancement that makes it easy to introduce multi-tenant variants by defining resources and customer-specific logic.

 # Note